ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 > How do I know that?
 Let's start the watch mode, `make watch`, wear our detective cap 🕵️‍ and start digging!

+> You can access the built files for individual packages from `packages/<package-name>/lib`.

 In the `Makefile` we find this task `watch`:

 ```Makefile